 set selectedCode to selection

-set editedCode to getEditedCode(selectedCode, commentCharacters)
+set editedCode to getEditedCode(selectedCode, commentCharacters) of me

 set contents of selection to editedCode